erfansahaf/SDate/README.md

 $sdate->SOME_METHOD();
 ```

-method details will be updating...
+method details will be update...